FriendlyCaptcha/friendly-captcha-sdk/README.md

 ## Documentation

-The documentation can be found in our (Developer Hub](https://developer.friendlycaptcha.com/docs/v2/sdk/), and the [*Getting Started* guide](https://developer.friendlycaptcha.com/docs/v2/getting-started/).
+The documentation can be found in our [Developer Hub](https://developer.friendlycaptcha.com/docs/v2/sdk/), and the [*Getting Started* guide](https://developer.friendlycaptcha.com/docs/v2/getting-started/).

 ## Development